itnproducoes/openheart/README.md

 - **RST, CS, DC, SCL, SDA, BLK and Detect Display** are only needed if you plan to use an LCD display.

 - **Bluetooth up/down** will only be connected if used to control a retro Bluetooth module for wireless controllers.

+- **Buzzer** needed only for connecting the Piezo Disc Transducer that will emit beep sounds during startup and functions.
+Connect the GND pin to ground and the + pin to a 100Ω resistor in series with the pico output pin.

 If you want a LED to show the mod's status, use a common cathode bi-color LED.
 Connect the cathode to ground and the two anodes to pins LED1 and LED2.
 The region is indicated by color: